NUSBF/JsCoFE/js-datalink/README.md

 CCP4 Cloud communicates with the Data Link service via a REST based API.
 The API returns JSON formatted data.

 The Data Link service requires access to the CCP4 Cloud Front End user directory.
-It uses this to authenticate when acquiring data or managing existing data for users.
+It uses this to authenticate when fetching data or managing existing data for users.
 The Data Link service checks if a user exists, and makes sure a valid Cloud Run ID is provided in the API request.

 The data is stored in the following structure: